General Conditions – Maison Botanique

 - Booking order and booking confirmation:

-- Every booking order is confirmed by Maison Botanique by means of a booking confirmation by e-mail.
+- Every booking order is confirmed by Maison Botanique by means of a booking confirmation by e-mail after payment.

-- The booking confirmation contains the total amount to be paid and the payment steps: when and how much must be paid.
+- The booking confirmation contains the total amount to be paid.
 The composition of the total amount varies according to the cost of weekdays and weekends.
 The amount always includes the rent, but can also include usage costs and the deposit.

 - In the event of late payment, Maison Botanique is entitled to cancel the booking.